What Will Happen If You Deactivate Your Twitter Account

 What Will Happen If You Deactivate Your Twitter Account:

 Deactivating your account means closing your social media account.
-From your side, you have disabled the account, so no one reach out to you.
+From your side, you have disabled the account, so no one has reached out to you.
 However, you get 30 days for re-activating time to again activate your account.

 Here, let’s discuss the aftereffects if you deactivate your Twitter account: